Medicated America: More Chemically Altered Than Any People in History

 A Nation Running on Chemicals

-There has never been a population in the history of the human species as chemically saturated as Americans today.
-That is not hyperbole, it is the conclusion that follows naturally from the data, from the science, and from a clear-eyed look at the systems that govern what Americans eat, drink, breathe, and are prescribed.
-From the moment an American wakes up and brushes their teeth with fluoridated toothpaste, drinks a glass of tap water laced with pharmaceutical residue and agricultural runoff, eats a breakfast of ultra-processed food containing dozens of synthetic additives and preservatives, and swallows one or more of the four or more prescription medications that the average American, over 65 takes daily, the chemical assault on the American body is relentless, layered, and largely invisible.
+From the moment an American wakes up and brushes their teeth with fluoridated toothpaste, drinks a glass of tap water laced with pharmaceutical residue and agricultural runoff, eats a breakfast of ultra-processed food containing dozens of synthetic additives and preservatives, and swallows one or more prescription medications, the chemical assault on the American body is relentless, layered, and largely invisible.

+This analysis is not anti-medicine.
+Prescription drugs save lives, and antibiotics have personally saved mine.
 Antibiotics, insulin, chemotherapy, antiretroviral therapies, the pharmaceutical achievements of the 20th century represent genuine triumphs of human ingenuity and have spared hundreds of millions of people from unnecessary suffering and death.
-The question I ask is different...

-What happens to a society when the chemical management of human experience mood, attention, sleep, appetite, anxiety, pain, becomes the default response to conditions that may, at least in part, be caused or worsened by the chemical environment itself?
-And what happens when that chemical management extends far beyond the doctors and into every corner of the food supply, the water system, and the environment?
+The question I ask is different.
+What happens to a society when the chemical management of human experience, mood, attention, sleep, appetite, anxiety, pain, becomes the default response to conditions that may, at least in part, be caused or worsened by the chemical environment itself?
+And what happens when that chemical management extends far beyond the doctor's office into every corner of the food supply, the water system, and the environment?

 The Prescription Drug Explosion